 This information has reinforced our brand decision to tackle this head-on by acting now and doing what we can to ensure our packaging does not negatively affect this global problem.
 As a collective, it’s crucial that we are doing what we can to protect the environment and our future.
 Carry on reading to find out what steps we have taken as a brand, including an introduction to our new and exciting sustainability partnership.

 Our objective and what we are doing to achieve this?

 As a brand, we are taking important steps within the next 3 years, starting with officially becoming the World’s First Plastic Neutral Sports Nutrition Brand!
-We are excited to share our recent partnership with rePurpose Global, a global charity helping to reduce the amount of plastic waste in the oceans and landfill.
+We are excited to share our recent partnership with rePurpose Global, a for-profit company helping to reduce the amount of plastic waste in the oceans and landfills.
 For every product we sell, we are donating a percentage towards vetted programmes that will collect and recycle as much plastic waste from the environment as we use in our packaging and operations.

-In addition to reducing our plastic use wherever possible, this partnership with rePurpose Global allows us to fund cutting-edge recycling, support ethical wages for marginalised waste workers, and ultimately reduce plastic leakage into landfills and waterways.
+In addition to reducing our plastic use wherever possible, this partnership with rePurpose Global allows us to fund removal and recovery of nature-bound plastic, while supporting ethical wages for marginalised waste workers, and ultimately reduce plastic leakage into landfills and waterways.
 By doing so, we are proud to announce that every Myvegan purchase will now carry a Net Zero Plastic Footprint.